 Currently, if you want to use Gett in America, you have to request a Lyft ride through the Gett app.
 The company's website promises stress-free ground travel anywhere in the world.

 In 2019, the ride-hailing service UberCap (later called Uber) goes public.
 Travis Kalanick, who would later be named CEO of the company, started Uber with Garrett Camp.
 The two designed Uber to allow customers to order black car services from their phones.

-Fast-forward to 2012, and Lyft--which started out as a part of Zimride--becomes its own company.
+In 2012 Lyft got its start.
+The company started out as a part of Zimride--becomes its own company.

 A couple of months later, Uber unveils its "UberX" feature, which allows users to hail cheaper cars.